AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Safety

 More than 99.9 percent of all Uber and Lyft trips occur without a safety incident.
-However, we compared safety data from 2019 to see which company saw more car crash fatalities, physical assaults, and sexual assaults.
+However, we compared the latest safety data to see which company saw more car crash fatalities, physical assaults, and sexual assaults.
+Uber’s most recent U.S. Safety Report covers 2019 to 2020, while Lyft’s covers 2020 to 2022.
+So we’ve used data from Lyft’s previous report to calculate data for the period from 2019 to 2020 to make the comparison as fair as possible.

 Motor vehicle fatalities 0.000005% 0.000006%